Snowdrama/SnowdramaUnityCore/README.md

 A package of tools for managing options.
 The goal is to be able for something to hold a reference to the options and be able to update them or read values easily.

+### Timer tool
+A simple tool for handling triggering callbacks after some time.

 ### Transition Tools
 A bunch of tools for doing managing and triggering scene transitions including scripts for hiding and showing the screen.

+### Spline tools
+A 3D/2D catmull-rom spline component for doing world space.
+It's mildly easier to use than the built in Unity Spline.

+### UI Curve
+A 2D catmull-rom spline that's works in screen space using percentage screensize respecting anchors and such.
+Useful fo doing UI animations.

+### Noise
+A random from noise tool, uses a position into a noise function instead of being random.
+Useful for RNG that's deterministic.
+IDK how good the random values actually are, but meh, it's good enough for many things.

+### "Unity Dictionary"
+A wrapper around Dictionary that allows a Dictionary to be displayed natively in the editor similar to Lists and arrays.

+### Ortho Calculator
+A tool for calculating the orthographic size needed to fit any arbitrary world size inside the view for example if you need to display something in 2D that's 32x32 unity units(usually meters) you can set the size to 32x32 and the tool will make sure that no matter the aspect ratio, it will always be able to fit the 32x32 onto the screen

+# Experimental Things
+Experimental things are likely to change so they may update suddenly so use them at your own risk I'm still changing these a lot to try and get the best balance of features and usability as well as developer UX to make them easy to use but also useful.

+### Game Data
+A tool for doing global storage for game data, lets you store and retrieve things by their keys using dictionaries.
+Good for game jams to crush through sutff.

+### Text Particle Pool(Experimental)
+A tool for doing the text particle like damage numbers and stuff in games uses the UI Curves and auto converts from world to screen space so the text size is consistent.

+### Loot Table(Experimental)
+A set of classes for creating loot pools of items and then drawing items from that loot pool.
+Still under development, the algorithms it has are based on a few RPGs I played so there's a few options for how it chooses the weighted items.

+### Virtual Cursor(Experimental)
+A system for using both a mouse and a gamepad to control a cursor to interact with things.
+Very Very early, and haven't tested it in over a year as of fall 2025.

+### Maze generator(Experimental)
+Very basic Maze Generator, will probably need look at how it works to use it.
+I'll eventually be creating 2D and 3D tools that will spawn prefabs for the maze tiles but for now it doesn't do that.

+### Player Input binder(Experimental)
+A tool for binding functions to a PlayerInput automatically